dinkelburg/diversdesk/diversdesk/src/content/docs/work_in_progress/rental_items.md

   />
 </div>

-## Add a New Rental Item
+## Create a Rental Item

-To create a rental item, click the '+ Create a Rental Item' button in the top right of your screen.
+To create a rental item, click the '+ Create Rental Item' button in the top right of your screen.

 <div style="text-align: center;">
   <img